aeternity/aeternity/docs/release-notes/next/verified_peer_downgrade.md

   allows them to stay verified.
-  This PR tightens the process - once a peer is being detected to be unreachable - it is being downgraded from verified to unverified immedeately.
+  This PR tightens the process - once a peer is being detected to be unreachable - it is being downgraded from verified to unverified immediately.
 The processing of unverified being deleted is left unchanged - they still enter the standby mode for a few times before being removed.